Orange Flower

 • 5G Street Museum — a nationwide augmented reality experience showcasing Aotearoa artists and demonstrating the creative potential of 5G

-Across this work, the focus was on shifting technology from infrastructure to experience — and ensuring that both internal culture and external expression were aligned, grounded, and built to last for Māori working in the business and Māori customers.
+Across this work, the focus was on shifting technology from infrastructure to experience — and ensuring that both internal culture and external expression were aligned, grounded, and built to last for Māori working in the business, Māori customers and could meaningfully represent what tomorrow means for Aotearoa and all New Zealanders.